Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 \subsection{Model Architecture}

-\textbf{Static-Dynamic disentanglement} Standard VLA vision backbones typically encode the image $\bs{X}_t$ into $N$ image tokens $\bs{Z}_t=\bs{z}_{t,1}, \bs{z}_{t,2}, \cdots, \bs{z}_{t,N}$ as inputs of the VLA's LLM backbone $\pi_\text{LLM}$.
+\textbf{Static-dynamic disentanglement} Standard VLA vision backbones typically encode the image $\bs{X}_t$ into $N$ image tokens $\bs{Z}_t=\bs{z}_{t,1}, \bs{z}_{t,2}, \cdots, \bs{z}_{t,N}$ as inputs of the VLA's LLM backbone $\pi_\text{LLM}$.
 Such a design implicitly assumes that all visual tokens must be recomputed and reprocessed at every timestep.
 However, real-world environments exhibit strong temporal redundancy: many visual attributes remain unchanged across time, while only a subset varies dynamically.
-To reflect this structure, we explicitly disentangle visual tokens into static and dynamic components.
+Moreover, static information exists at different temporal scales.
+For example, global scene layout or background structure may persist for long horizons, whereas object-level appearance may change more frequently due to occlusion or interaction.
+To reflect this structure, we disentangle visual tokens into multi-level static tokens and dynamic tokens.